4est-is-Forrest/square-iron/content/docs/Inbox Automation/structure-syntax.md

 * $$<Ticket Short Description>$$ (optional)
 * &&<Override Email Sender>&& (optional)

-Example:
+**_Example:_**

+If a user sends an email with the following subject line:

+_Help Desk - I'm unable to log into my email, pls halp_

+An agent would add, at the very least, the following and save the email:

-**Original Subject:** Helpdesk - I'm unable to access my email
+_Help Desk - I'm unable to log into my email, pls halp %%Client1%% {{<Email Guys>}}_

 So long as the first two are provided on each email, the scripts have everything they need to accurately create